-To attend this online lecture, prior registration is necessary: Please send an email specifying your name and academic affiliation to
+To attend this lecture, prior registration is necessary.
+Please send an email specifying your name and academic affiliation to